NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 });
 ```

-Here we wrote a `deployTokenFixture` function that does the necessary setup and returns the values we might care about in our tests.
-Then in each test we use `loadFixture` to run the fixture and get those values.
+Here we wrote a `deployTokenFixture` function that does the necessary setup and returns every value we use later in the tests.
+Then in each test, we use `loadFixture` to run the fixture and get those values. `loadFixture` will run the setup the first time, and quickly return to that state in the other tests.

 ### Full coverage